If you’re looking for apartments for rent in Boston you don’t want to miss our comprehensive guide *UPDATED FOR 2023*.

 4. Visit the Unit

-But even the best listing sites are not perfect.
-Redfin, for example, conducted a study of Trulia and Zillow, (top apartment listing sites) in 2012.
+Even the most popular national listing sites are not perfect.
+Redfin, for example, conducted a study of Trulia and Zillow, (top apartment listing sites).
 It was found that about 36% of the listings that appeared as “active” were not actually available.

-When visiting, come prepared to ask a lot of questions and take your time to check out the space and test the appliances.
+When finally visiting apartments, come prepared to ask a lot of questions and take your time to check out the space and test the appliances.

 5. Start From the Outside and Work Your Way In

-When hunting for apartments for rent in Boston, be prepared to fill an application form on the spot.
-That means you’ll have done a thorough research on the house and set everything right with your roommates.
+When hunting for apartments for rent in Boston, be prepared to fill an application form and submit a deposit on the spot once you find a place you like.
+That means you’ll have done thorough research on the house and set everything right with your roommates.

-Finding an apartment for rent in Boston is never easy, but prior preparations can help you to pull it off.
+Finding an apartment for rent in Boston is never easy, but doing it enough in advance will result in a smoother process and piece of mind.